rasensio1/10-steps-clojure/README.md

 Why learn Clojure?

   * It's a LISP!
 Be the diamond in the rough of programmers who understand how these work.
-  * Smart people respect LISPs! [ this guy! ](http://www.paulgraham.com/avg.html) [ and this one! ](http://blog.bigml.com/2013/06/21/clojure-based-machine-learning/)
+  * Smart people respect LISPs! [like this guy](http://www.paulgraham.com/avg.html) [and this one](http://blog.bigml.com/2013/06/21/clojure-based-machine-learning/)
-  * Learn about functional programming concepts like `lazy-sequences` and `comp` (this is super cool if you're coming from ObjOriented like I did!)
+  * Learn about functional programming concepts like `lazy-sequences` and `comp` (this is super cool if you're coming from ObjOriented like I did)
   * Learn about threading and asynchronous functions.
-  * There are jobs in Clojure!
+  * You can get a job in Clojure!
   * The ecosystem is filled with **really great tools**, and **very helpful people**.
 I am seriously amazed.